streamnative/function-mesh-website/docs/function-mesh-worker/deploy-mesh-worker.md

 3. (Optional) Add the built-in connector list as a built-in connectors list file.

-    If you want use connectors as built-in connector and view these connectors using the `pulsar-admin sinks available-sinks` or `pulsar-admin sources available-sources` command, you need to define a built-in connectors list file `/pulsar/conf/connectors.yaml`.
+    If you want to use connectors as a built-in connector and view these connectors using the `pulsar-admin sinks available-sinks` or `pulsar-admin sources available-sources` command, you need to define a built-in connectors list file `/pulsar/conf/connectors.yaml`.
 For details, see [this sample file](https://github.com/streamnative/function-mesh/blob/master/mesh-worker-service/src/main/resources/connectors.yaml).
 You can also find the available connectors on the [StreamNative Hub](https://hub.streamnative.io/).

 4. Restart Pulsar cluster to apply the above changes.